 Article II: Organization and Structure

 Section 1.
+Organization

 The Tyler User Group shall be organized as a Tyler User Group, Standing Committees, and designated Work Groups in order to conduct the business of the Tyler User Group.

 The Tyler User Group delegates authority for action to the Standing Committees, and Work Groups including appointing Chair/co-Chair of work groups and standing committees.